 April 1, 2021 (4 pm CT): Rebecca Nagle, Journalist, Activist, Host

 Rebecca Nagle is a writer, activist, and audio journalist.
 A citizen of the Cherokee Nation based in Oklahoma, she is the creator and host of the Crooked Media podcast This Land which focuses on the case of Carpenter v.
 Murphy, a 2020 U.S. Supreme Court decision that resulted in the largest restoration of tribal land in U.S. history, nearly half the land in Oklahoma.
 Season One of This Land traces how two crimes collide — an 1839 assassination of a Cherokee leader and a 1999 small town murder — in an investigation into the treaty rights of five Native American tribes that led all the way to the Supreme Court.
 Nagle’s work has appeared in The Washington Post, USA Today, Teen Vogue, The Guardian, the Boston Globe, and more.
 Her organizing and advocacy work has been recognized and covered by outlets such as NBC, CNN, The New York Times, The Washington Post, The Guardian, NPR, Indian Country Today, and The Huffington Post.
 In 2016, Nagle was named one of the National Center American Indian Enterprise Development’s Native American 40 Under 40 for her work to address violence against Native women.
 In 2020, Nagle was also awarded the American Mosaic Journalism Prize.

-Contact Laura Perry with any questions, and subscribe to the HPG newsletter for the latest news and announcements about the series.
+Contact Laura Perry with any questions, and subscribe to the HPG newsletter for the latest news and announcements from Humanities for the Public Good.